PedroS235/BICS-BOT/README.md

 The bot now supports text channel instructions including **help,** **role attribution**, and **enrolment/unenrolment** to courses.

+**This repo is now archived.
+For any future changes please check out [this](https://github.com/Luxembourg-Open-Source-Club/BICS-BOT) repo which will now take over control of it.**

 ## Table of Contents
 - [Getting Started](#getting-started)
     - [Initial Setup](#initial-setup)